-To identify the arrival of debris flow, a semiconductor type water pressure sensors, which monitored hydrostatic pressures up to 49 kPa with an accuracy of \pm 3%, were also placed in holes dug in the bedrock of the channel bed at P3.
-Because water pressure sensors were sometimes washed away by debris flow, ultrasonic sensors with a measuring range from 120 to 600 cm (accuracy of \pm 0.4%) were installed to monitor the surface height of debris flows as the backup of water pressure sensors.
-Because the logging interval, which was set at 1 min for both types of sensors, was similar or longer than duration of debris
+To identify the arrival of debris flow, a semiconductor type water pressure sensors, which monitored hydrostatic pressures up to 49 kPa with an accuracy of \pm 3%, were placed in holes dug in the bedrock of the channel bed.
+The logging interval was

-10 flow surges (generally 20 s to 1 min), these sensors were used not to calculate the discharge, but to identify occurrence of debris flows.
+20 set at 1 min.
+Because water pressure sensors were sometimes washed away by debris flow, ultrasonic sensors with a measuring range from 120 to 600 cm (accuracy of ± 0.4%) were installed to monitor the surface height of debris flows at 1 min intervals as the backup of water pressure sensors.
 Water pressure and flow height monitored by these instruments showed intense and abrupt changes during the passage of debris flows, whereas such changes were absent during rainfall-runoff events without occurrence of debris flow.
+Therefore, we used water pressure and flow depth to identify the occurrence of debris flows.